Skip to main content

 • Enter into a maintenance payment agreement to pay the amount off in weekly or fortnightly instalments

 If you are experiencing financial hardship, we recommend you pay the amount off in instalments that you can afford.
 The minimum amount payable under a payment agreement is $5 a week or $10 a fortnight.
+Consider seeking financial counselling before entering into any repayment plan.
+Find out about free financial counselling on our page on financial hardship.

 You should get a receipt for any payment you make to Homes Victoria.